fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_011.md

-## What are the most common mistakes developers make early on?
+## What Are The Most Common Mistakes Developers Make Early On?

 - Taking a job that does not grow them
 - Thinking that tech gurus are always right